Restricted maximum likelihood estimation in generalized linear mixed models: Numerical Study

 \section{Numerical Study}

-We performed a small simulation study to assess four currently available implementations of REML estimation for independent cluster GLMMs with either binary or count responses, comparing them to standard unrestricted likelihood-based methods in terms of point estimation for variance components.
-The choice of the implementations was primarily driven by software availability in \textsf{R}, but was such that the selected methods broadly represented the four classes of REML approaches reviewed in the Sections \ref{sec:approxLinearization} to \ref{sec:biasCorr}.
-In particular, they include: 1) approximate linearization via quasi-likelihood estimation, obtained by modifying the \textsf{glmmPQL} function from the \textsf{R} library \texttt{MASS} \citep{venables2002modern} to use equations \eqref{eqn:PQL} and \eqref{eqn:PQL_theta}; 2) integrated likelihood estimation, via the \textsf{glmmTMB} library with the REML argument applied, which uses the Laplace approximation as per equation \eqref{eqn:integratedlikelihood_laplace}; 3) the modified profile likelihood approach based on equation \eqref{eq:ModProfLogLik}, as implemented in the \textsf{glmmREML} library available at \url{https://ruggerobellio.weebly.com/software.html} at the time of writing; 4) direct bias correction as defined by the solution to equation \eqref{eq:estEquation}, which was implemented using \textsf{R} code accompanying \cite{liao2002type}, available at \url{http://www.geocities.ws/jg\_liao} at the time of writing.
-Note the implementations of methods 3 and 4 by their respective authors was limited: direct bias correction was only available for independent cluster logistic GLMM with a random intercept and a random slope, while modified profile likelihood supported this alongside independent cluster Poisson and negative binomial GLMMs with random intercepts only.
-For this simulation, we also implemented a small adaptation of the former to perform REML estimation via direct bias correction for independent cluster Poisson GLMMs with random intercepts.
+We performed a small simulation study to assess five currently available implementations of REML estimation for independent cluster GLMMs with either binary or count responses, comparing them to standard unrestricted likelihood-based methods in terms of point estimation for variance components.
+In alignment with our take-home message in Section \ref{sec:Intro}, the choice of the implementations was primarily driven by software availability and ease of implementation in \textsf{R}, but was such that the selected methods broadly represented the four classes of REML estimation methods reviewed in the Sections \ref{sec:approxLinearization} to \ref{sec:biasCorr}, along with REML estimation for HGLMs reviewed in Section \ref{sec:hglms}.
+In particular, they include: 1) approximate linearization via quasi-likelihood estimation, obtained by modifying the function \texttt{glmmPQL} from the \textsf{R} library \textsf{MASS} \citep{venables2002modern} to use equations \eqref{eqn:PQL} and \eqref{eqn:PQL_theta} (by performing the internal call of \texttt{glmmPQL} to the function \texttt{nlme} from the \textsf{R} package \textsf{nlme}, \citeauthor{pinheiro2012nonlinear}, \citeyear{pinheiro2012nonlinear}, via REML, rather than ML as in the original version of the function); 2) integrated likelihood estimation, via the function \texttt{glmmTMB} from the \textsf{R} package \textsf{glmmTMB} with the REML argument applied, which uses the Laplace approximation as per equation \eqref{eqn:integratedlikelihood_laplace} and noting $\phi$ is fixed to one for binary and count response types; 3) the modified profile likelihood approach based on equation \eqref{eq:ModProfLogLik}, as implemented in the library \textsf{glmmREML} available at \url{https://ruggerobellio.weebly.com/software.html} at the time of writing, using Gauss-Legendre quadrature to perform the relevant integrations and setting the number of quadrature points in each dimension of the integral to be 50; 4) direct bias correction as defined by the solution to equation \eqref{eq:estEquation}, which was implemented using \textsf{R} code accompanying \cite{liao2002type}, available at \url{http://www.geocities.ws/jg\_liao} at the time of writing, and using 2,000 Monte Carlo samples to perform the relevant integrations; 5) REML for HGLMs performed via the function \texttt{dhglmfit} from the \textsf{R} package \textsf{dhglm} \citep{dhglm2018} with default options.
+Note the implementations of methods 3 and 4 by their respective authors were limited: direct bias correction was only available for independent cluster logistic GLMMs with a random intercept and a random slope, while modified profile likelihood supported this alongside independent cluster Poisson and negative binomial GLMMs with random intercepts only.
+For this simulation, we also implemented an adaptation of the code of \cite{liao2002type} to perform REML estimation via direct bias correction for independent cluster Poisson GLMMs with random intercepts.